time-series-machine-learning/tsml-eval/results/README.md

 on [timeseriesclassification.com](https://timeseriesclassification.com) or the associated publication webpage the results are from.

+We cannot guarantee that the results here are the same as those you will obtain by running experiments using tsml-eval, as they have come from different sources, and the method of resampling for datasets may differ.

 Generally, all the results here use archive datasets from the UCR/UEA time series classification repository or the Monash/UEA/UCR time series extrinsic regression repository.
 We aim to provide results over 30 resamples, but this may not always be the